Pork is already super expensive. This new animal-welfare law could push prices higher - KESQ

 The gestation stalls — metal enclosures where the pig stands atop slatted, concrete floors — are typically 7 by 2 feet in size.
 Depending on how many times they’re bred, a female pig can spend the majority of her life in these small enclosures, animal welfare groups argue.

-In these stalls, a 400-pound pregnant pig can feed, stand, sit and lie down, but it does not have the space to walk, move about freely, socialize or turn around.
+In these stalls, a 400-pound pregnant pig can feed, stand, sit and lie down, but she does not have the space to walk, move about freely, socialize or turn around.

 “Some pork producers just won’t let mother pigs turn around,” said Josh Balk, vice president of farm animal protection for the Humane Society of the United States, which has been behind many of the ballot measures.
 “That’s it.
 Everything comes back to that point; and frankly, ordinary Americans think that’s a barbaric way to treat them.”